arulrajnet/blog.arulraj.net/content/android-problems-galaxy-5.md

 ---
 title: Android problems - Galaxy 5
 date: 2011-06-03 02:00
 author: arul
 category: Mobile
+tags:
-tags:   android
+  - android
 slug: android-problems-galaxy-5
 disqus_identifier: android_problems_galaxy_5
+status: published
 ---

 Here some of the problems are hardware dependent and some are OS